Nelson-AM/Nelson-AM.github.io/_posts/2020-04-29-matching-newlines-with-regex-in-java.md

 <!-- more -->

-Based on my experience with regex Python, I started with the following code snippet.
+Based on my experience with regex in Python, I started with the following code snippet.
 In this example, I want to assert whether the `key: value` pair is present anywhere in the `exampleJsonString` (which contains line breaks).

 ```java
 // Assign exampleJsonString and exampleRegex for clarity